Skip to content

 τ=F×r\tau = F \times r

-where FF is the applied force and rr is the moment arm (perpendicular distance from the axis of rotation).
-The SI unit is the newton-metre (N\cdotpm\text{N·m}), but in practice you'll encounter at least half a dozen others:
+where FF is the applied force and rr is the moment arm — that's the perpendicular distance from the axis of rotation.
+The SI unit is the newton-metre (N\cdotpm\text{N·m}), which makes perfect sense until you open a datasheet and realize the rest of the world didn't get that memo.
+In practice you'll encounter at least half a dozen other units, each with its own quirks:

 UnitSymbolCommon Context